 Diarrhoea refers to a condition marked by common liquid bowel movements.
 It’s cause by an infection with bacteria, viruses or parasite.
 Bacteria attack the intestine or produce toxin that makes the intestine hide more water.
 When food is infect with bacteria, it’s refer to as food poisoning.

 Prolonged fever lasting for more than 5 days, diarrhoea, headaches and abdominal pain followed by a rash in the second week may be indicative of typhoid that is mostly spread through infected food & water.
 To avoid typhoid, avoid consumption outside food as much as possible.

-Hepatitis A is a viral infection, which can inflame and damage the liver.
-It spreads through infected food or water.
+Hepatitis A is also a viral infection, which can inflame and damage the liver.
+It spreads through infected food or also water.
 It may also spread by contact with the blood of an infected person like when intravenous drug users share needles.
 Signs of the condition are fever, yellow eyes, dark colours urine, loss of appetite and tiredness.
 To avoid hepatitis A is too sick to eating homemade food.

-One of the most general monsoon ailments, leptospirosis is mostly caused by walking in dirty water with higher chances of infection particularly if you have skin injuries.
-This bacterial illness is spread by rats and signs include high fever & chills with harsh headaches and body ache, followed by vomiting, abdominal pain, nausea and diarrhea.
+One of the most general monsoon ailments, leptospirosis is mostly cause by walking in dirty water with higher chances of infection particularly if you have skin injuries.
+This bacterial illness is spread by rats and also signs include high fever & chills with harsh headaches and body ache, followed by vomiting, abdominal pain, nausea and diarrhea.